When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Pros

-• Ships with 200 color-coordinated balls.
+• Ready to play: Ships with 200 color-coordinated balls.

-• The removable cover is machine washable.
+• Hygiene: The cover zips off for machine washing.

 Cons